 The vSphere HA agent on a host is in the Network Isolated state.
 User intervention is required to resolve this situation.

-When a host is in the Network Isolated state, there are two things to consider -- the isolated host and the vSphere HA agent that holds the master role.
+When a host is in the Network Isolated state, there are two things to consider -- the isolated host and the vSphere HA agent that holds the primary role.

-If the vSphere HA master agent can access one or more of the datastores, it monitors the VMs that were running on the host when it became isolated and attempts to restart any that were powered off or shut down.
+- If the vSphere HA primary agent can access one or more of the datastores, it monitors the VMs that were running on the host when it became isolated and attempts to restart any that were powered off or shut down.

 A host is network isolated if both of the following conditions are met: